 This allows you to restore files or whole folders that have been changed/overwritten or deleted (as long as it hasn't occurred within a single 12-hour period).
 The ShadowCopy volume has a limited amount of space and will overwrite the oldest entries when it runs out of room.

 Files and folders stored for more than a day (and deleted less than a year ago) can also be restored from tape backups, but their retrieval can only be done by LTS system admins.
-Requests for restoration from those backups should go through your Computing Consultant or Margaret Petrovich (83830) in Client Services.
+Requests a file reload by contacting the LTS Help Desk or a computing consultant.

 1. Click 'Start', and type 'This'.
 In the results window, click on 'This PC', or just hit 'Enter' if it's selected.